Superradiant detection of microscopic optical dipolar interactions

-We follow the control and measurement protocol in Ref.~\cite{He2020a} to investigate the decay dynamics of phase matched and mis-matched spin-wave order in a laser-cooled gas.
-The optical spin waves are defined on the $5S_{1/2},F=2$ to $5P_{3/2},F'=3$ hyperfine transition of $^{87}$Rb, with the Zeeman sub-levels labeled as $|g\rangle$ and $|e\rangle$, respectively (Fig.~\ref{figSetup}(b)).
-A short probe pulse with wavevector ${\bf k}_p$ and duration $\tau_p$ is applied to resonantly excite the $|g\rangle-|e\rangle$ electric dipole transition, with a weak Rabi frequency $\Omega_p$ with pulse area $\theta_p=\Omega_p\tau_p\ll 1$ that allows us to restrict ourselves to single-excitation dynamics~\cite{Prasad2010,Bromley2016,Zhu2016}.
-We temporally control the wavevector ${\bf k}$ associated with the resulting spin wave, and thus the phase-matching condition, by cyclically driving the auxiliary $|g\rangle-|a\rangle$ D1 transition ($|a\rangle$ labels the $5P_{1/2},F'$ sub-levels).
-In particular, we successively drive population inversions from $|g\rangle\rightarrow |a\rangle$ and back $|a\rangle\rightarrow |g\rangle$ with a pair of pulses on the D1 transition, with the first and second pulses having wavevectors $\pm{\bf k}_c$ and $\mp{\bf k}_c$, respectively (Fig.~\ref{figSetup}(a)).
-Although all atoms initially in $|g\rangle$ wind up back in the same state, the difference in local phases of the pulses seen by each atom leads each atom to pick up a non-trivial, spatially dependent geometric phase.
-It can be readily shown~\cite{He2020b} that this phase patterning exactly leads to a wavevector shift ${\bf k}_p\rightarrow {\bf k}_p\mp 2 {\bf k}_c$ of the spin-wave excitation $S^{+}({\bf k}_p)$.
-We finely align the control direction ${\bf k}_c$ to ensure that the new direction $|{\bf k}_s|=\omega_{e g}/c$, with ${\bf k}_s={\bf k}_p-2{\bf k}_c$, is also phase-matched, and thus the spin wave preferentially emits in the ${\bf k}_s$ direction (Fig.~\ref{figSetup}(c)).
-This has the advantage that the spin-wave population can be read out by the detection of superradiant emission, but without any background~\cite{Roof2016,Araujo2016,Bromley2016,Kwong2014,Zhang2012} caused by the probe pulse that now propagates in a different direction.
+We follow the control and measurement protocol in Ref.~\cite{He2020a} to investigate decay of optical spin-wave order in laser-cooled $^{87}$Rb atoms.
+The spin waves are defined on the $5S_{1/2},F=2$ to $5P_{3/2},F'=3$ hyperfine transition, with the Zeeman sub-levels labeled as $|g\rangle$ and $|e\rangle$, respectively (Fig.~\ref{figPrinciple}e).
+As in Fig.~\ref{figPrinciple}f, a short probe pulse with wavevector ${\bf k}_{\rm p}$~($|{\bf k}_p|=\omega_{eg}/c$) is applied to resonantly excite the optical spin wave defined on the $|g\rangle-|e\rangle$ transition.
+We then successively drive population inversions from $|g\rangle\rightarrow |a\rangle$ and back $|a\rangle\rightarrow |g\rangle$ with a pair of pulses on the $5S_{1/2},F=2$ to $5P_{1/2},F'$ D1 transition, with the first and second pulses having wavevectors $\pm{\bf k}_c$ and $\mp{\bf k}_c$, respectively (Fig.~\ref{figPrinciple}e).
+Although all atoms initially in $|g\rangle$ wind up back in the same state, the difference in local phases of the pulses seen by each atom leads to pick a non-trivial, spatially dependent geometric phase.
+It can be readily shown~\cite{He2020b} that this phase patterning exactly leads to a wavevector shift ${\bf k}_p\rightarrow {\bf k}_p\mp 2 {\bf k}_c$ for the spin-wave excitation $S^{+}({\bf k}_p)$.
+The control direction ${\bf k}_c$ is finely aligned to ensure that the new direction ${\bf k}={\bf k}_p-2{\bf k}_c$ is also phase-matched, $|{\bf k}|=\omega_{e g}/c$, and thus the spin wave preferentially emits in the ${\bf k}$ direction, as illustrated in Fig.~\ref{figPrinciple}c.
+This has the advantage that the spin-wave population can be read out by the detection of superradiant emission without risking detector saturation by the excitation pulse~\cite{Roof2016,Araujo2016,Bromley2016,Kwong2014,Zhang2012}.